 Sewell Undergraduate Interns

-Support from Carl and Josie Sewell allows the Center to have two undergraduate interns during the academic year and one in the summer.
+Support from Carl and Josie Sewell allows the Center to have one undergraduate intern in the summer.
 The Center awarded its first two Sewell Undergraduate Internships in the academic year 2016-2017 and its first summer internship in 2018.
 Interns typically work on the Center’s digital projects.

 Our past and present Sewell Undergraduate Interns are: